scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 uses plotly.py to generate a figure.
 It takes as input a two-dimensional numpy array of floating-point values.
 Imputation of missing data and computation of hierarchical clustering both occur within the component itself.
-Clusters that are past a user-defined threshold of similarity comprise a single trace in the corresponding dendrogram, and can be highlighted with annotations (see Fig. :ref:`clustergram`).
+Clusters that meet or exceed a user-defined threshold of similarity comprise single traces in the corresponding dendrogram, and can be highlighted with annotations (see Fig. :ref:`clustergram`).

 The user can specify additional parameters to customize the metrics and methods used to compute parts of the clustering, such as the pairwise distance between observations and the linkage matrix.
+Hover data and click data are accessible from within the Dash app for the heatmap and both dendrograms.

 Ideogram
 ========